 The Top 10 Changes ACOs Need to Know

 ACOs participating in shared savings programs face a number of opposing forces in 2021.
 From a decline in the number of Medicare beneficiaries to new CMS regulations to force downside risk sooner, ACOs are carefully weighing their options in the year ahead.
-In fact, the number of ACOs participating in the Medicare Shared Savings Program (MSSP) dropped by 7.7% in 2021 as reported by Modern Healthcare.
+In fact, the number of Accountable Care Organizations participating in the Medicare Shared Savings Program (MSSP) dropped by 7.7% in 2021 as reported by Modern Healthcare.
 This nascent decline raises a red flag for everyone involved in the programs; MSSP and the Quality Payment Program (QPP).
 Both programs are proven to save money while improving patient care outcomes.

 For example, ACOs saved Medicare $2.6B in 2019.
 They represent an irrefutable opportunity for patients, providers, hospitals and health systems to “enhance quality of care, reduce costs and improve outcomes” according the National Association of ACOs (NAACOS).
 NAACOs is actively lobbying the Biden administration and new leadership at CMS to give ACOs more time to take on risk and extend the application period for new participants.
 While ACOs wait to hear how CMS will address the organization’s request, there are ten other salient points included in the December 28th, 2020 final changes in the physician fee schedule (PFS) and other Part B changes to also consider.

 ACOs should take time now to understand how final changes in the physician fee schedule (PFS) and other Part B changes and how they impact the MSSP and QPP programs in the year ahead.
 Amid the concerns mentioned above, there are several positive adjustments to know.